astropy/astropy/docs/time/index.rst

 In general, very few modifications should be needed to support |Masked|
 arrays.
-Generally, on input, no changes are needed since the format will be given unmasked values (with any masked input values replaced with the first unmasked value to ensure that only valid values are passed in).
+Generally, on input, no changes are needed since the format will be given unmasked values (with any masked input values replaced with the default value to ensure that only valid values are passed in).
 Some care may need to be taken, though, that the mask is propagated properly in calculating output values from ``jd1`` to ``jd2`` in the ``value`` property.